maxhbr/LDBcollector/md/ZPL-2.0.md

                                 "name": "Distribute the generated binaries from modified source code" }
                         ],
-                        "_str": "Actions:\n- Distribute the generated binaries from modified source code\n\nConditions:\nAND\n  OBLIGATION: Include a copyright notice, list of terms and conditions, and disclaimer in the materials accompanying the distribution, which are included in the license\n  OBLIGATION: Indicate your changes and the date of your changes in the file where you made them.\n\n\n", "conditions": {
+                        "_str": "Actions:\n- Distribute the generated binaries from modified source code\n\nConditions:\nAND\n  OBLIGATION: Include a copyright notice, list of terms and conditions, and disclaimer in the materials accompanying the distribution, which are included in the license\n  OBLIGATION: Indicate your changes and the date of your changes in the file where you made them.\n\n", "conditions": {
                             "AND": [
                                 {